JohnADeady/PROGRAMMING-SCRIPTING/README.md

 #### Mad Libs Generator
 [Mad](https://knightlab.northwestern.edu/2014/06/05/five-mini-programming-projects-for-the-python-beginner/) program will first prompt the user for a series of inputs a la Mad Libs.
 For example, a singular noun, an adjective, etc. Then, once all the information has been inputted, the program will take that data and place them into a premade story template.
 You’ll need prompts for user input, and to then print out the full story at the end with the input included.

+## Built With
+This repository contains Python code only.

 ## Licence
 This project is licensed under the Apache License 2.0